Board of Directors

 President and Chief Executive Officer

-Gina Chapman joined CARGO Therapeutics as President and CEO in May 2022.
-She brings over 30 years of biopharmaceutical commercial and operational experience across numerous therapeutic areas, with a track record of success shaping strategy, building teams and driving results.
+Gina Chapman is the President and CEO of CARGO Therapeutics.
+She brings over 30 years of biopharma executive, operational, and commercial experience with a track record of success shaping strategy, building strong teams, raising capital, and driving results.

-Most recently, Gina served as Senior Vice President and Business Unit Head at Genentech, a member of the Roche Group.
-During Gina’s 15 years at Genentech, she oversaw the development and execution of business unit and therapeutic area strategies including medical and access, and was accountable for delivering P&Ls across Oncology, Neurology, Immunology, Ophthalmology, Respiratory and Rare Diseases.
-She was responsible for influencing global pipeline and development decisions and led or oversaw launch planning and execution in the United States for several novel, life-changing new medicines.
-Gina began her biopharma career with Syntex Laboratories, and joined Gilead Sciences during its rapid growth from clinical stage start-up to commercial enterprise where she contributed to its growth and success by leading the launch of their first commercial medicine.
+Before joining CARGO, Gina served as SVP and Business Unit Head at Genentech, a member of Roche Group.
+During Gina’s 15 years at Genentech, she oversaw the development and execution of business unit and therapeutic area strategies including accountability for P&Ls across Oncology, Neurology, Immunology, Ophthalmology, Respiratory and Rare Diseases.
+She influenced global pipeline and development decisions and led or oversaw launch planning and execution in the U.S. for several novel, life-changing new medicines.
+Gina began her biopharma career with Syntex Laboratories, then joined Gilead Sciences during its rapid growth from clinical stage start-up to commercial enterprise where she led the launch of their first commercial medicine.

 Reid Huber Headshot